Introduction

 - Character references

-In R v Loughborough Magistrates' Court, ex parte Ogden [1995] 2 Cr App R 476, the court stressed the need for accurate information in bail hearings, obligating both prosecution and defense to provide reliable evidence.
+In R v Loughborough Magistrates' Court, ex parte Ogden [1995] 2 Cr App R 476, it was emphasized that the court must base its decision on reliable and relevant information, ensuring that both the prosecution and defense provide comprehensive evidence to support their positions.

 Legal Framework